chanzuckerberg/data-guidance/standards/imaging/1.0.0/imaging_schema.md

 <br>

 ## Channel description
-Metadata describing the channel information. <br>
+Metadata describing the channel information.
+Only applicable if the data contiain channels.<br>

 ### channel_name
 <table><tbody>